 Rising platforms and fragmentation of uses

-One trend stands out: today's audience juggles a wide range of average of 6.83 social platforms per month.
-In addition to the must-haves, players such as Twitch, Vimeo, Dailymotion, LinkedIn and Twitter are taking market share in specialized segments.
-LinkedIn, for example, is investing heavily in video in the manner of TikTok, experimenting with immersive feeds designed for professionals and experts.
+One trend stands out: the public today is juggling with a average of 6.83 social platforms per month.
+In addition to the essentials, players like Twitch, Vimeo, Dailymotion, LinkedIn, and Twitter are grabbing market share in specialized segments.
+LinkedIn, for example, is investing heavily in video, similar to TikTok, experimenting with immersive feeds designed for professionals and experts.
 (Discover this transformation here on ValueYourNetwork).

 - The format live streaming on YouTube and Facebook, but also on Twitch or LinkedIn, marks important events (webinars, games, public debates).